Unforgettable light show & traditions

 A thousand year challenge

 This tug-of-war competition takes place on one of the bridges that cross the Arno river in Pisa: the Ponte di Mezzo.
 The city is divided into two teams depending on where they live: the Tramontana team consists of those north of Arno and Mezzogiorno for the South.
 The teams have to push a large iron cart set up on the central part of the bridge on rails, trying to conquer the enemy's side of the bridge.
 The locals cherish this game, whether they are part of the Tramontana or Mezzogiorno teams or simply watching the competition.
 Everything takes place on this one night, but preparations continue all year long.

 Before the game takes place, there's a marvelous parade in historical costume along the Lungarni (how the streets along the Arno river are commonly called) with over 700 people dressed up in 16th-century costumes.
 If you are looking for more details about the competition read our detailed article.

 Just a reminder that all of these events are very popular and draw thousands of visitors every year: if you plan to attend any of them, keep in mind that the city will be crowded and traffic will be extremely chaotic.
-If you plan to stay longer than just one night, think ahead and reserve early, especially if you would like to attend both the Luminara and the Regatta Take a look at this page that offers special deals and accommodations.
+If you plan to stay longer than just one night, think ahead and reserve early, especially if you would like to attend both the Luminara and the Regatta Take a look at this page that offers accommodations in Pisa.